5a-Fitness-App/5a-Code-Documentation/docs/source/frontend/home_page.rst

 Source File:  ``flutter/lib/frontend/states/home_page.dart``

-The Home Page is the main page the user will enter after logging in/ signing up.
-It will display the user's fitness progress, including daily streak goals, workout logging options, and recent activity posts from other users.

 Overview
 --------
 The Home Page is the main page the user will enter after logging in/ signing up.